Dartmouth men's basketball team votes to unionize, though steps remain before forming labor union

 The school has five business days to file an objection to the NLRB and could also take the matter to federal court.
 That could delay negotiations over a collective bargaining agreement until long after the current members of the basketball team have graduated.

+Dartmouth pushed back on the decision — again — in a statement, saying it was supportive of the five unions it negotiates with on campus, including SEIU Local 560.

+“In this isolated circumstance, however, the students on the men’s basketball team are not in any way employed by Dartmouth,” the school said.
+“For Ivy League students who are varsity athletes, academics are of primary importance, and athletic pursuit is part of the educational experience.
+Classifying these students as employees simply because they play basketball is as unprecedented as it is inaccurate.
+We, therefore, do not believe unionization is appropriate.”

-Although the NCAA has long maintained that its players are "student-athletes" who were in school primarily to study, college sports has grown into a multibillion dollar industry that richly rewards the coaches and schools while the players remained unpaid amateurs.
+Although the NCAA has long maintained that its players are "student-athletes" who were in school primarily to study, college sports has grown into a multibillion-dollar industry that richly rewards coaches and schools while the players remained unpaid amateurs.

 A college athletes union would be unprecedented in American sports.
 A previous attempt to unionize the Northwestern football team failed because the teams Wildcats play in the Big Ten, which includes public schools that aren't under the jurisdiction of the NLRB.